chooseMoneychooseMediachooseShoppingchoose

 According to an MBNA spokesperson, "on two 0% promotions that start at the same time we will allocate repayments to the balance that has the highest ultimate 'go to' rate".

-In practice, this means that the cardholder's payments will be used to pay off the transaction that will ultimately revert to the highest rate of interest.
+In other words, the cardholder's payments will be used to pay off the transaction that will ultimately revert to the highest rate of interest.

 Since balance transfers have a nominally higher interest rate than purchases, MBNA can therefore direct the cardholder's payments to the longer 0% offer.